What is the Story Hooks story tactic?

 Craft a compelling hook at the start of your story.
 It will keep us listening until the end.

-You might have the best story in the world, but it's no use if you can't get people to listen, to click on the link or open the email.
+You might have the best story in the world, but it's no use if you can't get people to listen, to click on your link or open your email.
 You need a hook: something that makes us want to find out more.
 Shall I let you into the secret?

-I looked through 1,000+ TED talks to see how they use titles to hook their audience's attention.
-I spotted some themes: I call them TED's QUIRKS.
-How many could you use to hook us into your project story?
+I looked at 1,000+ TED talks to see how their titles hook our attention.
+I spotted some themes: TED's QUIRKS.
+Which could you use to hook us into your story?

-Questions: What happens when you ask a question at the start of a story?
-People stick around to hear the answer.
+Questions: What happens when you ask a question?
+We try to answer it in our heads, then we stick around to hear your answer.

-Story hook: can you turn your project into a Big Question?
+Story Hook: can you start your story with a Big Question?

-Ironies: If something ain't what it should be, we pay attention.
+Ironies: If something ain't what it should be, we want to know why.
 TED's top talk "Schools kill creativity" reeks of irony.